 How to Play

 Before you start playing, the players agree upon a list to use.
 There are several to select from.
-When I play with my kids, I typically let the youngest child pick the list.
-Then we go up numerically from there on subsequent rounds.
+I typically let the youngest child pick the list when I play with my kids.
+Then, we go up numerically from there on subsequent rounds.

-But, you can do that part however you’d like.
-Once the list is selected, one person rolls the letter die to see which letter you’ll be working with.
+But you can do that part however you’d like.
+Once the list is selected, one person rolls the letter die to see which letter you’ll work with.

 Then, start the timer to start the game round.
 Your goal is to write a word that matches each item on your list that begins with the letter rolled.

-So if your list asks for a girl’s name, and the letter was W, you might write down Wanda.
+So if your list asks for a girl’s name, and the letter is W, you might write down Wanda.

 However, you get points only if no one else has the same word, so you’ll want to be creative.